 -

+Variety.
 Microlearning supports the use of diversified strategies to promote learning.
-These normally include book chapters, discussion, quizzes, games, videos, presentations, and other modes that learners find effective.
+These normally include book chapters, discussions, quizzes, games, videos, presentations, and other modes that learners find effective.

 -